alem-platform/foundation/own-redis/README.md

 (nil)
 ```

-If the client tries to insert a value into an existing key, your application should update the value to the last value specified by the client (new)
+If the client tries to insert a value into an existing key, your application should update the value to the last value specified by the client.

 Example:
 ```sh